nicholasferguson/Portable_SIMD/Readme.md

 	+ I abstracted code and added some code, in this project, to test a  generic SIMD API, based on VecCore/VecGeom.
 I made it Windows oriented.
 	+ As a generic SIMD API, it allows C++ apps to switch from using SSEn to AVXn without any application code changes.
-Switches are done with preprocessor macros.
+Switches are done with preprocessor macros, or via config files.
 	+ This generic API has code to use SIMD wrapper libraries of UMESIMD and VC

 #Questions to answer